What is Invoice Factoring? – Convert Invoices to Capital

 What is Invoice Factoring?

 Invoice Factoring involves selling invoices at a discounted rate for an immediate influx of working capital.
-Companies must work with a third-party business, called a factoring company or factor, that purchases the outstanding invoices.
+Factoring is a type of business financing known as debt factoring, where businesses sell their unpaid invoices to a third-party factoring company.

 Invoice factoring allows companies to convert outstanding invoices into cash before their customers pay.
-The factoring company keeps a percentage of the invoice for their services because it’s taking a risk issuing the money before the customer pays.
+The factoring company retains a percentage of the invoice as compensation for its services, as it assumes the risk of issuing funds before the customer pays.
+Small and medium-sized enterprises often use invoice factoring to maintain operations without waiting for customer payments.

 How does Invoice Factoring work?

-A business factors, or sells, its invoices for less than the total value and receives a percentage of the invoice value upfront to meet cash flow needs.
-The invoice factoring company then collects the money, keeps its percentage, and issues the remaining balance to the business that factored the invoice.
+A business factors, or sells, its invoices—specifically the invoiced amount or total invoice value—for less than the total invoice and receives a percentage of the total invoice value upfront, typically deposited directly into its business bank account, to meet cash flow needs.

 There are several components to invoice factoring and several steps in the process.
 Let’s look at each element and then break down the steps involved.